All Living Things are

 Yuko Mohri

-Broadcast Media: A History of Machine Translation is an exhibition by Yuko Mohri (b.
-1980, Tokyo).
+Brairdcast Media: A History of Machine Translation is an exhibition by Yuko Mohri (b.
+1980, Tokyo), who won the Asian Art Award in 2016 and represented Japan at the Japan Pavilion during the 2024 Venice Biennale.

-The artist’s first residency and solo exhibition in the UK, produced and curated by Keith Whittle, culminated in Bairdcast Media: A History of Machine Translation.
-This exhibition explored the early history of broadcast media in the United Kingdom, with a particular focus on the work of John Logie Baird, the pioneering inventor of early television.
-It highlighted his invention, the “Televisor,” a semi-mechanical analogue television system that utilised a patented mechanical scanning method.
+Mohri’s first residency and solo show in the UK, produced and curated by Keith Whittle.
+The exhibition explores the early history of broadcast media in the United Kingdom, with a focus on the work of John Logie Baird, a pioneering inventor of early television.
+It highlights his invention, the “Televisor,” which was a semi-mechanical analogue television system that utilized a patented mechanical scanning method.

-This project led to subsequent collaborations with Mohri, including a residency at the Victoria and Albert Museum and a solo exhibition in 2017 at White Rainbow Gallery in London.
+This project led to further collaborations with Mohri, including a residency at the Victoria and Albert Museum and a solo exhibition in 2017 at White Rainbow Gallery in London.

 Please click here to read more.